Medicare Coverage Overview

 - Helps cover doctors’ services, hospital outpatient care, and home health care

-- Helps cover some preventive services to help maintain health and keep certain illnesses from getting worse
+- Helps cover some preventive services to maintain health and keep certain illnesses from declining

 - Helps cover some of the durable medical equipment costs

-- Typically covers 80% of the Medicare approved cost
+- Typically covers 80% of the Medicare-approved costs

 Medicare Part D – Medicare Prescription Drug Coverage

-- A prescription drug option run by Medicare-approved private insurance companies
+- A prescription drug option offered by Medicare-approved private insurance companies

 - Helps cover the cost of prescription drugs

-- May help lower your prescription drug costs and help protect against higher costs in the future
+- It may provide lower prescription drug costs and help to protect against rising costs in the future

-- You need Part A and Part B coverage to enroll in Part D
+- You need to be enrolled in Part A and Part B coverage to enroll in Part D